Quantum Probability Estimation for Randomness with Quantum Side Information: and Max-Prob Estimators

-Thm.~\ref{thm:spotchecking_rate} implies exponential expansion via the argument used to prove exponential expansion in Ref.~\cite{knill:qc2017a}, Thm 53.
-We formulate the theorem with power-law error-bound rates to match the conclusion of Cor.~1.3 in Ref.~\cite{miller_c:qc2014a}.
-Standard exponential expansion is obtained by setting the parameter $\gamma$ to $\gamma=1$.
+Thm.~\ref{thm:spotchecking_rate} implies exponential expansion via the argument used to prove exponential expansion in Ref.~\cite{knill:qc2017a}, Thm 52.
+We formulate the theorem with power-law error-bound rates to match the conclusion of Cor.~1.5 in Ref.~\cite{miller_c:qc2014a}.
+Standard exponential expansion is obtained by setting the parameter $\gamma$ in the next theorem to $\gamma=1$.